Megan K Horton, PhD, MPH

 About Me

-Megan Horton, PhD, MPH, is Professor in the Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai.
+Megan Horton, PhD, MPH, is Professor in the Department of Environmental Medicine and Climate Science at the Icahn School of Medicine at Mount Sinai.
 Dr. Horton earned her doctoral degree in Environmental Health Sciences at Mailman School of Public Health, Columbia University in 2009.
 During her doctoral training, she gained expertise in the development and use of biological markers to measure prenatal and early life exposures to environmental toxicants, focusing mainly on residential exposure to pesticides.
 Subsequently, she completed a postdoctoral fellowship at the Sergievsky Center for the Epidemiologic Study of Neurologic Diseases.
 The focus of this postdoc was to explore the use of brain imaging (i.e., magnetic resonance imaging – MRI) to investigate the impact of prenatal exposure to pesticides and secondhand smoke on neuropsychological and behavioral function throughout childhood.
 Dr. Horton was awarded an NIH career transition award and accepted a position as an Assistant Professor of The Department of Environmental Medicine and Public Health at Icahn School of Medicine at Mount Sinai.
 Her research at Mount Sinai combines state-of-the-art environmental exposure assessment with structural and functional neuroimaging and behavioral phenotyping to understand how early life exposure to developmental neurotoxicants impacts typical brain development and leads to aberrant cognitive and behavioral outcomes in children.
 Recently, her research extends to investigate how environmental, social and occupational stressors impact later life health outcomes including PTSD and cognitive impairment.

 Dr. Horton’s research is currently funded from grants from the National Institutes of Health (NIH), the National Institute of Occupational Safety and Health (NIOSH), the New York/New Jersey Educational Research Center (NY/NJERC) and the Honest Company.
 Dr. Horton’s research is highly collaborative and involves several on going studies that are based in New York City, Italy, Mexico.